GoogleCloudPlatform/community/tutorials/enforce-an-identity-root-of-trust-in-your-gcp-environment/index.md

 [Google Cloud organization](https://cloud.google.com/resource-manager/docs/cloud-platform-resource-hierarchy#organizations) node in which your domain is controlled using
 [Cloud Identity](https://support.google.com/cloudidentity/answer/7319251) in the [Admin console](admin.google.com).

-At the end of this process, you should have the following:
+This process includes the following objectives:

-* An account for your primary domain name in the Admin console.
+* You have account for your primary domain name in the Admin console.
-* Only privileged users called super admins have the possibility to manage your organization.
+* Only *super admins* can manage your organization.
 * Super admins have dedicated identities that require the use of a physical second-factor authenticator to log in.
 This means that they will not use their day-to-day user as a super admin user, for security reasons.
 For example, they can use supadmin1@example.com for administrative tasks in the Admin console and john.doe@example.com for normal Google Cloud activities).
 * Super admins' physical tokens are out of the reach of your designated super admin users.
 This ensures that in order to log in as a super admin user, your trusted users need to request access to the physical vault.
-This lets you trust that your identity setup is the way you expect it to be at any time, because you can track who logged in to make changes, and insert your own process to determine why they logged in and what they changed.
+This lets you trust that your identity setup is the way that you expect it to be at any time, because you can track who logged in to make changes, and insert your own process to determine why they logged in and what they changed.
 * Your Google Cloud Organization node has been created.
 * Super admin users delegated their Google Cloud access to a special IAM admin group in Google Cloud.
 This enforces separation of duty and makes it easier to manage Google Cloud permissions without the need to log in as a super admin